Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-Your next steps should focus on creating content in a manner that benefits your clients and their customers, not just your own company
+Focus on creating content in a manner that benefits your clients and their potential customers, not just your own company.

-These tips largely focused on blogging -- there is, of course, much more to content marketing than that.
+While these tips mainly centered on blogging, there is much more to content marketing.
 For a fuller look at how you can create an all-bases-covered content strategy, download our free e-book below:

 (Editor's note: This article was originally published in September 2020 and was recently updated.)

 If you are executing digital marketing, congratulations!
 You are most likely already one step ahead of your competition, and making strides to meaningfully connect with prospects online.
 But, how do you know if you’re seeing continual success year over year, and improving your metrics?